jsheppard95/stock-analysis/README.md

 ```
 It is noted the we can acquire the starting and ending prices by checking for a
 change in the current ticker from the previous and next rows because the dataset
-is ordered chronologically and grouped by ticker.
+is grouped by ticker and then ordered chronologically.
 We then calculate the yearly
 return from the starting and ending prices and output the results to
 `All Stocks Analysis`.
 This executes in roughly 0.6 seconds for either year.